 Washing your hair is the first and foremost step in any hair care routine irrespective of the hair texture.
 Washing or cleansing ensures that there is no dust, excess oil, dead skin cells and product buildup on your scalp.

-Use a mild shampoo free of toxic chemicals like sulfates, alcohols and parabens that can irritate your scalp.
+Use a mild shampoo free of toxic chemicals like sulfates, silicones, alcohols and parabens that can irritate your scalp.
 Sulfates are lathering agents while parabens are preservatives used in your hair care products.
-Switch to mild surfactants, fragrance-free, sulfate and paraben-free formulas in your shampoos.
+Switch to mild surfactants, fragrance-free, sulfate free, silicon free and paraben-free formulas in your shampoos.